YCChenVictor/blog-articles/concept/operating-system.md

 ### User Interface Management

 This involves managing how users interact with the system, either through a graphical user interface (GUI) or a command-line interface (CLI).

-## Example

-In this section, let's take a look at the above functions in operating systems and explore them with following steps:

-1. user click an app on the computer UI
-2. the app start to run and it need some computation
-3. the data flow to operation system
-4. operation system call hardware (CPU, RAM, I/O) to compute it
-5. data sent back to OS
-6. OS send data back to app
-7. user get what they want in UI

-### TODO

-mac OS

 ## Reference